almogsi/hebnoRms/README.md

 # hebnoRms: Affect Norms for Hebrew <img src="man/figures/logo.png" align="right" width="120" />

-`hebnoRms` provides affect norms (valence and arousal) for up to 1.4M hebrew words.
+`hebnoRms` provides affect norms (valence and arousal; ranging from 1 to 9) for up to 1.4M hebrew words.
 It was built on E-Millim (Armony-Sivan et al., 2013) and expanded using fasttext (Joulin et al., 2016) and the SVLM Hebrew Wikipedia Corpus (Silber-Varod et al., 2017).

+Hebrew is a morphologically rich language, an as such it makes relativly simple NLP tasks more challenging than in English.

+`hebnoRms` takes a heuristic approach, instead of parsing every single word, it overcomes with large lexica (22K and 1.4M) that includes separate values for each token, even if the target word is the same [*samaxti* (I was *happy*) $\neq$  *esmax* (I will be *happy*)].

+Please note that using the large lexicon is significantly  slower than the smaller one.

 Download and Install
 --------------------